kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ### TODOs

-- Log the plan gotten from the script in kube-scheduler.
+- Check that the scheduler runs the plan correctly.
-- Check that the scheduling plan take into account that the movements should be ordered such that the node where a pod is moved to is freed before the pod is moved there.
 - Add a script to deploy many pods.
 - Add KWOK for making large tests.
 - Instead of having my own script for loading into kind, use the same method as done in Neri's repo, see his Makefile in root.
 Also, check his scheduler-config under manifests\optimizedpreemption